 Committee on Majors

-Presenting such a report may seem at first glance to be a large undertaking, but it occurs infrequently and might well be regarded as an opportunity rather than a burden.
-The format of the presentation is quite flexible.
+The secretary of the committee provides the DUS and the students with an overview of the review process, as well as with the questions the committee wishes to see addressed by the department or program.
 Ordinarily, the DUS prepares a short written response to the questions in the memo, and then attends one of the regular meetings of the Committee on Majors in order to explain the program in more detail and answer questions that members of the committee may still have.
 Frequently the chair of the department also attends the meeting.
 Undergraduate students who are majoring in the department are polled, and a small number are invited to meet with the committee separately.
 The chair and the secretary of the Committee on Majors always stand ready to help a director of undergraduate studies prepare a presentation.
 So far these periodic reviews have proved interesting and rewarding both to the committee and to the directors of undergraduate studies.
-For 2016–2017, the secretary of the Committee on Majors is Dean Sarah Mahurin, 432-0754.
+For 2021–2022, the secretary of the Committee on Majors is Alexander Rosas.